Which US cities have the most homeless people?

 Photo: IStock

-According to the Annual Homelessness Assessment Report, about 30% of homeless people in America last year were permanently homeless, while 40% were homeless, meaning they slept in tents, on the streets, or in cars rather than in shelter.
-In cities, especially in milder climates, the rate of homelessness is higher than in smaller urban and rural areas.
+According to the Annual Homelessness Assessment Report, about 30% of homeless people in America were chronically homeless last year, while 40% were homeless, meaning they slept in tents, on the streets or in cars rather than shelter.
+Cities, especially those in milder climates, have higher rates of homelessness than smaller urban and rural areas.

 According to the US Conference of Mayors, the number one cause of homelessness in America is the lack of affordable housing.
 While many associate homelessness with mental health problems or substance abuse, housing costs have been shown to have a stronger correlation with urban homelessness than poverty, substance use, and mental or behavioral disorders.